 They are like the little child screaming for attention.
 That they are a great person, that they were not happy with you.
 So now they are really happy in this new relationship.
 When, if they were truly “unhappy” they could have ended the relationship with honesty and integrity.
 Telling you that they weren’t happy and giving time to think about whether the relationship can be repaired.
 By saying something like we seem to be drifting apart, and can we talk about what we both want for the future.
 Which then provides a sensible way to discuss and plan things.

-Instead they did everything wrong, they caused you maximum hurt and maximum emotional damage.
+Instead, they did everything wrong, they caused you maximum hurt and maximum emotional damage.
 Ending the relationship abruptly.
-Either informing you that they had found someone else or you finding out that they had been living a double life.
+Either informing you that they had found someone else or you find out that they had been living a double life.
 Or they had been repeatedly cheating throughout your whole relationship.
 This type of trauma, this type of betrayal, quite often leads to the person who has been abandoned or discarded in such a way, to experience anxiety and grief at such a level that sometimes it takes years for the person to recover.
-Unfortunately some people never do recover.
+Unfortunately, some people never do recover.
 There are many stories to be told of the untold misery that can be inflicted.
-The suicides, the depression the turning to alcohol or prescription medication, that what was thought of a quick fix becomes a long term addiction.
+The suicides, the depression the turning to alcohol or prescription medication, that what was thought of as a quick fix becomes a long term addiction.

 You can recover and heal.

 But truthfully, if you have been discarded or abandoned, they have done you a huge favour.
 Although you might not see it right now you will get to a better place, you can heal your emotional wounds.
 In time you can say to yourself “oh my god, I dodged a bullet”.
 Anyone who does not value you or respect you does not love you.
 You don’t need that kind of relationship.
 Someone who doesn’t see what an amazing person you are doesn’t deserve to have you in their life.